behavioral interview prep

 Sample STAR answer

-We had a major customer commitment in Q3 — three new features, hard date.
-I scoped out a database refactor everyone wanted, me included.
-I told the team we'd run on the messy schema for the quarter, with two protections: no new code paths against the deprecated tables, and a written migration plan we could pick up the day Q3 shipped.
-We hit the deadline.
-Q4 week one, the migration was on the board.
-No drama either way.
+We had a major customer migration locked in for Q2.
+I scoped a logging-layer rewrite everyone wanted, me included — trace IDs were inconsistent across services.
+I told the team we'd hold the messy logging with two protections: new services got a small wrapper that emitted the new format, and a one-page migration plan we'd pick up the day Q2 shipped.
+The customer migration landed on time.
+Q3 week one, the logging rewrite was on the board.
+Both shipped, neither dramatic.

 9. Walk me through how you broke down a large, ambiguous initiative into shippable phases.